atolab/zenoh-web/content/blog/2025-04-09-Zenoh-Pico-Performance.md

 To improve Zenoh-Pico performance, we traced it on PC using [samply](https://github.com/mstange/samply) and the Firefox debugger to visualize the traces.
 That allowed us to detect choke points and part of the code that could be improved.

-As stated earlier, the changes that had the biggest by far is solving the byte by byte copy issue for fragmented packets and the introduction of the manual batching mechanism.
+As stated earlier, the most impactful changes were solving the byte by byte copy issue for fragmented packets and the introduction of the manual batching mechanism.

 Beside that, we also streamlined a lot how the stack created, used and destroyed data to avoid redundant operations or needless data copies.
 We also rationalized heap memory usage and fragmentation although these changes were not quantified.